 - Most folk vampires were capable of being active in the daylight.
 They were simply unable to use their powers or were weakened.

 - Even within D&D, sun-immune vampires had been part of the CD&D rules since the introduction of the nosferatu variant, and the Ravenloft setting had them ever since AD&D 2nd Edition.

 - Tarrasque, often considered a D&D invention is a medieval mythical beast.
 It had to be pretty popular if there was even a type of cannon named after it but simply wasn't used as often by fantasy authors as griffons and dragons.
-Ditto for catoblepas.
+Ditto for catoblepas and the dragon turtle.